-Our DSL team includes a member/s of our senior leadership team.
-We also have Deputy DSLs (DDSL) within our staffing group.
-Whilst one of the DSLs is referred to as the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.
+Our DSL team includes a member/s of each school's senior leadership team.
+We also have Deputy DSLs (DDSL) within our staffing groups.
+Whilst one of the DSLs is referred to the 'lead' and will coordinate the DSL team, they are all trained at the same level to ensure that at all times one or more of them are available to carry out all of their designated functions in safeguarding.

 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary, as per the contact details on page 3. - When the DSL is absent, please contact school's Deputy DSL(s) as per the contact details on page 3. - If the school's DSL and deputies are not available or cannot be reached, please request an urgent call back, providing a contact number via email to:
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise.

+- The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+All schools in their local policy will add any particular information necessary here or refer to any additional information held in their school that outlines this. - In the event that non-urgent matters arise out of school hours, schools, in their local policy will outline how the DSL can be contacted, if necessary (e.g. email, phone and underline in bold). - When the DSL is absent, schools in their local policy will outline how the Deputy DSL(s) can be contacted. - If the school's DSL and deputies are not available or cannot be reached, schools in their local policy will provide the name and contact details of any contingency cover e.g. for example, during out-of-hours/out-of-term activities. - Schools in their local policy will enter their arrangements for school holiday periods.
+KCSiE does not state that DSLs should be available as normal through school holiday periods and leaves this open for school settings to determine.
+Schools in their local policy will describe the cover arrangements by the Principal/DSL team for checking in periodically to ensure that any safeguarding requests or queries are responded to as soon as possible i.e. section.17, section 47, MARAC/Court requests